josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The first test shows the benefit of automatic change detection.

 The second and third test reveal an important limitation.
-The Angular testing environment does *not* know that the test changed the component's `title`.
+The Angular testing environment does *not* know that the test changed the `title` of the component.
 The `ComponentFixtureAutoDetect` service responds to *asynchronous activities* such as promise resolution, timers, and DOM events.
 But a direct, synchronous update of the component property is invisible.
 The test must call `fixture.detectChanges()` manually to trigger another cycle of change detection.

 <div class="alert is-helpful">

-Rather than wonder when the test fixture will or won't perform change detection, the samples in this guide *always call* `detectChanges()` *explicitly*.
+Rather than wonder when the test fixture will or will not perform change detection, the samples in this guide *always call* `detectChanges()` *explicitly*.
 There is no harm in calling `detectChanges()` more often than is strictly necessary.

 </div>